Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Related Work

-\paragraph{Computational Design. } Computational design problems aim at the automatic computation of structural or mechanical designs that suit some desired goals.
-They have been studied in computational industrial design as form-finding problems, as well as in statics and mechanical engineering as structural optimization problems \cite{Haftka1992}.
-In the field of computer graphics and computational geometry such problems often arise in combination with the design of optimal surface meshes that need to fulfill certain goals, mainly in the field of architectural and industrial design \cite{Pottmann2007,Pottmann2008,Vouga2012,Panozzo2013,Tang2014,Deng2015}.
-Due to the advances in the digital fabrication field, such problems increasingly arise in various personal fabrication design tasks \cite{Skouras2014,Garg2014,dumas2015}.
-Of particular relevance to our work is the design of structures made out of rod-like elements \cite{Perez2015, Zehnder2016, vekhter, malomo, Panetta2019, pillwein2020}, which is made possible through efficient methods of simulating the deformation behavior of such elements \cite{bergou2008,bergou2010}.
+Due to the advances in the digital fabrication field, such problems increasingly arise in various personal fabrication design tasks \cite{Garg2014,dumas2015}.
+Of particular relevance to our work is the design of structures made out of rod-like elements \cite{Perez2015, Zehnder2016, vekhter, malomo, Panetta2019, pillwein2020, Pillwein2021a}, which is made possible through efficient methods of simulating the deformation behavior of such elements \cite{bergou2008,bergou2010}.

-\paragraph{Geometry Processing. } Between geometry acquisition and some concrete production lies the discipline of digital geometry processing, a relatively new field of computer science that is concerned with mathematical models and algorithms for analyzing and manipulating geometric data \cite{Botsch2010}.
-The mapping of polygonal meshes into the plane, or planar deformations and surface parameterizations are two prominent examples \cite{Lipman2012}.
-Another related problems are interactive methods for surface mesh deformations \cite{Lipman2005a,Sorkine2006a,Sorkine2007}.
+This leads to programmable elastic structures which are based on both bending and tensile energy, for instance, by using prestressed latex membranes to actuate planar structures into free-form shapes \cite{Guseinov2017} and evolve to double-curved surfaces over time \cite{Guseinov2020}.
+A combination of elastic rods and membranes leads to Kirchhoff-Plateau surfaces that allow easy planar fabrication and deployment \cite{Perez2017a}.
+Another combination of precomputed flexible meso-cells in planar configurations leads to surface approximations which can deform to certain desired shapes if appropriate boundary conditions are applied \cite{malomo}.

-\paragraph{Material Simulation. } Physical simulation of materials has a long tradition in computer graphics \cite{Terzopoulos1987}, however, they have been usually studied for the sake of virtual materials in animations or surgery simulations \cite{Nealen2006a}.
+Physical simulation of materials has a long tradition in computer graphics \cite{Terzopoulos1987}, however, they have been usually studied for the sake of virtual materials in animation or surgery simulation \cite{Nealen2006a}.
 More recently, due to the emergence of the 3d-printing paradigm, computer graphics researchers turned towards real material simulation methods.
 For instance, Bickel et al. developed in a series of articles a computational system for data-driven design of non-linear elastic materials, e.g., soft tissues \cite{Bickel2009,Bickel2010}.
 Their approach provides also goal-based material design which partially inspired our approach.